christianang/coredns/plugin/forwardcrd/README.md

 Coredns has following precedence:
 Corefile Server Block -> `forwardcrd` plugin -> `forward` plugin.

-When `DNSZone` CRDs and Server Blocks define stub domains that are used, domains defined in the Corefile take precedence (in the event of zone overlap). in the Corefile take precedence (in the event of zone overlap). e.g. if the domain `example.com` is defined in the Corefile as a stub domain, and a `DNSZone` CRD record defined for `sub.example.com`, then `sub.example.com` would get forwarded to the upstream defined in the Corefile, not the `DNSZone`.
+When `Forward` CRDs and Server Blocks define stub domains that are used, domains defined in the Corefile take precedence (in the event of zone overlap). in the Corefile take precedence (in the event of zone overlap). e.g. if the domain `example.com` is defined in the Corefile as a stub domain, and a `Forward` CRD record defined for `sub.example.com`, then `sub.example.com` would get forwarded to the upstream defined in the Corefile, not the `Forward` CRD.

-When using `forwardcrd` and `forward` in the same Server Block, `DNSZones` take precedence over the `forward` plugin defined in the same Server Block. e.g. if a `DNSZone` is defined for `.`, then no queries would be forwarded to the upstream defined the `forward` plugin of the same Server Block.
+When using `forwardcrd` and `forward` in the same Server Block, `Forward` CRDs take precedence over the `forward` plugin defined in the same Server Block. e.g. if a `Forward` resource is defined for `.`, then no queries would be forwarded to the upstream defined the `forward` plugin of the same Server Block.

 ## Metrics

-`DNSZone` metrics are all labeled in a single zone (the zone of the enclosing Server Block).
+`Forward` CRD metrics are all labeled in a single zone (the zone of the enclosing Server Block).

 ## Examples

-Allow `DNSZone` resources to be created for any zone and only read `DNSZone` resources from the `kube-system` namespace:
+Allow `Forward` resources to be created for any zone and only read `Forward` resources from the `kube-system` namespace:

 ~~~ txt